Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Experiments

 This process covers both soft and definite categories, and our current setting corresponds to the special limit $\alpha=\beta\rightarrow0$, in which case the Beta prior over Bernoulli parameters becomes concentrated around $0$ and $1$ so that the process becomes that of choosing a category specified by a set of geometric attributes and then sampling a corresponding exemplar.
-In Appendix \ref{app:shape-deriv}, we use the conjugacy relations between the Beta and Bernoulli distributions to derive the generative similarity associated with the process \eqref{eq:shape-process} in closed form, and we further show that in our limit of interest ($\alpha=\beta\rightarrow0$) the corresponding generative similarity between shapes $\sigma_1,\sigma_2$ with feature vectors $f_i^{(1)},f_i^{(2)}$ is given by
+In Appendix \ref{app:shape-deriv}, we use the conjugacy relations between the Beta and Bernoulli distributions to derive the generative similarity associated with the process in \Eqref{eq:shape-process}, and we show that in our limit of interest ($\alpha=\beta\rightarrow0$) the corresponding generative similarity measure between shapes $\sigma_1,\sigma_2$ with feature vectors $f_i^{(1)},f_i^{(2)}$ is given by the formula $\log s(\sigma_{1}(f^{(1)}),\sigma_{2}(f^{(2)}))\propto-\sum_{i}(f_{i}^{(1)}-f_{i}^{(2)})^{2}$.

 We used this generative similarity measure to finetune CorNet, the same model \citet{sable2021sensitivity} used in their experiments, to see whether our measure would induce the human geometric regularity bias (Figure~\ref{fig:quads}).
-Specifically, given a random pair of quadrilateral stimuli from \cite{sable2021sensitivity}, we computed the above quantity (i.e. the Euclidean distance) between their respective binary geometric feature vectors (presence and absence of equal sides, equal angles, and right angles) and finetuned the pretrained CorNet model on a contrastive learning objective using these distances.
+Specifically, given a random pair of quadrilateral stimuli, we computed the above quantity (i.e. the Euclidean distance) between their respective binary geometric feature vectors (presence and absence of equal sides, equal angles, and right angles) and finetuned the pretrained CorNet model on a contrastive learning objective using these distances.
 This pushed quadrilaterals with similar geometric features together and pulled those with different geometric features apart in the model's representation (additional details regarding training are provided in Appendix \ref{app:quad-detail}).
 Like \citet{sable2021sensitivity}, to test the model on the oddball task, we extract the embeddings for all $6$ choice images and choose the oddball as the one that is furthest (i.e. Euclidean distance) from the mean embedding.